 Fig. 12 Texts on wooden sticks The collection The museum is one of the greatest Yemeni museums for number of pieces, prestige and the long history of cooperation with foreign missions and researchers.
 Its huge collection of antiquities had to comprise some 500 objects, even though some of them got lost or stolen after the war in 1994.
-There are some splendid, well known artefacts housed in the museum, especially coming from the kingdoms of Qataban, Awsan and Hadramawt: statues, alabaster stelae with figures in relief, incense burners, and also a collection of bronze objects, including plagues, statuettes, lamps and small vessels.
+There are some splendid, well known artefacts housed in the museum, especially coming from the kingdoms of Qataban, Awsan and Hadramawt: statues, alabaster stelae with figures in relief, incense burners, and also a collection of bronze objects, including plaques, statuettes, lamps and small vessels.

-Fig. 13 Incense burner decorated Inscribed block with Alabaster head on inwith disc and false win- bucrania in relief dows
+Fig. 13 Incense burner decorated with disc and false windows

-Fig. 14
+Fig. 14 Inscribed block with bucrania in relief

-Fig. 15 scribed base
+Fig. 15 Alabaster head on inscribed base